Long Distance Walks

 This classic long distance route runs for 100miles (161km) from Skipton to Penrith, passing through some stunning scenery on its journey.
 Starting from Skipton Castle, the walk passes through the Yorkshire Dales on its way into the Upper Eden Valley and through Kirkby Stephen and Appleby before finishing in Brougham, Penrith.

-Visit the Lady Anne's Way website for more information.
+Visit the Lady Anne's Way website for more information on the route.

 Lakeland to Lindisfarne